 Since you ended up here, you probably agree that Rust is potentially an ideal language for Game Development.

-Its emphasis on low-level memory safe programming promise a better development process, less debugging time, and better end result.
+Its emphasis on low-level memory safe programming promises a better development process, less debugging time, and better end results.

 While the ecosystem is still very young, you can find enough libraries and game engines to sink your teeth into doing some slightly experimental gamedev.